heyseth/wikiquote-parser/readme.md

-# wickedQuotes
+# wikiquote-parser

-There aren't any large, public datasets of quotes to be found online, so I decided to create my own by parsing and cleaning up a Wikiquote data dump.
+There aren't many large, public datasets of quotes online, so I created my own by parsing and cleaning up a Wikiquote data dump.

 ## Setup